seL4/sel4-tutorials/tutorials/mcs/mcs.md

 ### Bounding execution

-For partial scheduling contexts, an upper bound on execution is enforced by seL4 using the *sporadic server* algorithm, which work by guaranteeing the *sliding window* constrain, meaning that during any period, the budget cannot be exceeded.
+For partial scheduling contexts, an upper bound on execution is enforced by seL4 using the *sporadic server* algorithm, which work by guaranteeing the *sliding window* constraint, meaning that during any period, the budget cannot be exceeded.
 This is achieved by tracking the eligible budget in chunks called *replenishments* (abbreviated to `refills` in the API for brevity).
 A replenishment is simply an amount of time, and a timestamp from which that time can be consumed.
 We explain this now through an example: